In this list of spiritual words you will find 87 of the most important spiritual words and their meanings.

 Astral Body: The Vedas state that there are three bodies: physical, astral and causal.
 The astral body takes the same image as the physical body but is formed of finer matter.
 This is the link between cosmic energy and the nervous system.

 Aura: The aura is the energy field which resides in all living beings.
-Those born with the skill are able to see it.
+Some are born with the ability to perceive auras.
 When seen, auras appear as colours that reveal an individual’s spiritual and emotional personality.

 Bandhan: This is a specific technique which is performed at the conclusion of meditation practice.

-Bhakti: Bhakti meditation is a type of meditation that involves focusing on an object of worship (usually a god or deity).
+Bhakti: Bhakti yoga / Bhakti meditation is a type of meditation that involves focusing on an object of worship (usually a god or deity).
 Bhakti brings the practitioner closer to the object of meditation.